Azure-Samples/active-directory-dotnet-webapi-onbehalfof-ca/README.md

 - An Internet connection
 - An Azure Active Directory (Azure AD) tenant.
 For more information on how to get an Azure AD tenant, please see [How to get an Azure AD tenant](https://azure.microsoft.com/en-us/documentation/articles/active-directory-howto-tenant/)
 - A user account in your Azure AD tenant.
 This sample will not work with a Microsoft account, so if you signed in to the Azure portal with a Microsoft account and have never created a user account in your directory before, you need to do that now.
+- A premium subscription to Azure AD.
+Azure AD Conditional Access requires a premium subscription.
+Azure AD offers a [one month free trial](https://azure.microsoft.com/en-us/trial/get-started-active-directory/) you can use for this sample.

 ### Step 1: Clone or download the code